ForgeRock/fr-config-manager/README.md

 Refer to the [configuration README](docs/environment.md) for more details.

+The `.env` file includes references to additional (optional) configuration files for managing various types of dynamic configuration - i.e. configuration which differs per inidividual environment (as opposed to static configuration which is promoted as-is to all environments).
+Generally speaking, these configuration files inform the `fr-config-pull` tool which entities to pull, and how to templatise their config with placeholders so that the `fr-config-push` tool can create these entities in each environment.
+As part of the push, the placeholders are subsituted with corresponding environment variables in the `fr-config-push` working environment.

 ### Oauth2 agent configuration file

 The OAuth2 agent configuration file contains a list of agents to pull from the Identity Cloud tenant, for subsequent push to each target environment.